+86 1510-529-7925 [email protected]

 Shoot a Nikon D500, into the sun.

-Using this lens for video is not easy, the depth of field is tiny, it has no VC, so unless you are on a tripod, good luck.
-The fast aperture also means you need to stop the lens down a lot during the daytime or you have to use ND filters.
-I am not much of a video guy so I seldom use the lens for videos but if you were crazy enough, then I am sure you could squeeze some magic out of this lens when shooting it wide open.
+Using this lens for video is not easy.
+The depth of field is tiny, and it has no VC, so unless you are on a tripod, good luck.
+The fast aperture also means you need to stop the lens down a lot during the daytime or use ND filters.
+I am not much of a video guy, so I seldom use the lens for videos, but if you were crazy enough, I am sure you could squeeze some magic out of this lens when shooting it wide open.

 DSC_1573-Edit-1024x683 Nikon 50mm f/1.2 AIS Review